 Centre for Health Informatics

-The Centre for Health Informatics (CHI) is Australia's largest academic research group in digital health.
-CHI is one of three research centres within the Australian Institute of Health Innovation (AIHI).
-CHI is also the lead agency of the NHMRC Centre for Research Excellence in Digital Health (CRE).
+The Centre for Health Informatics (CHI) researches the design and use of artificial intelligence (AI) and digital technologies that will drive fundamental changes in healthcare delivery.
+CHI is Australia's largest and longest running academic research group in digital health and is one of three research centres within the Australian Institute of Health Innovation (AIHI).

-We welcome research scientists with a background as clinicians, computer scientists and engineers to join our team.
+We welcome research scientists and doctoral candidates with a background as clinicians, computer scientists and engineers to join our team.
 We invite industry to partner with us to create business opportunities through research and innovation.

 Driving change in healthcare